mkarutz/sdsl-lite/README.md

 Lots of time was spent implementing the many features of the library.
 If you use the library in an academic setting please cite the following paper:

-_Simon Gog, Matthias Petri: Optimized Succinct Data Structures for Massive Data, Accepted for publication in Software, Practice and Experience_. **TODO**
+_Simon Gog, Matthias Petri: Optimized Succinct Data Structures for Massive Data, Accepted for publication in Software, Practice and Experience_. **TODO LIBRARY PAPER**

 Authors
 --------